Thibaud-Besseau/amt_labo01/README.md

 # How to lanch the application
 Go in the topology folder ../topology-amt./ , and execute the following command: ```docker-compose up --build```.

-To access the application, entrer the following URL:
-* ?  : <a href="http://localhost:9090/AMTPeopleManager-1.0-SNAPSHOT/people-list">click here</a>
+To access the application, entrer the following URL <a href="http://localhost:9090/AMTPeopleManager-1.0-SNAPSHOT/people-list">click here</a>
-* Windows : <a href="http://192.168.99.100:9190/AMTPeopleManager-1.0-SNAPSHOT/people-list">click here</a>

 # User interface